jhipster/jhipster-registry/README.md

 When the gateway and the microservices are launched, they will register themselves in the registry (using the `eureka.client.serviceUrl.defaultZone` key in the `src/main/resources/config/application.yml` file.
 The gateway will automatically proxy all requests to the microservices, using their application name: for example, when microservices `app1` is registered, it is available on the gateway on the `/app1` URL.

-For example, if your gateway is running on `localhost:8080`, you could point to `http://localhost:8080/app1/rest/foos` to get the `foos` resource served by microservice `app1`.
-Of course, if you're trying to do it with your Web browser, don't forget REST resources are secured by default in JHipster, so you need to send the correct JWT header (see next point).
+For example, if your gateway is running on `localhost:8080`, you could point to [http://localhost:8080/app1/rest/foos](http://localhost:8080/app1/rest/foos) to get the `foos` resource served by microservice `app1`.
+If you're trying to do this with your Web browser, don't forget REST resources are secured by default in JHipster, so you need to send the correct JWT header (see next point), or remove the security on those URLs in the gateway's `SecurityConfiguration` class.

 ### Security considerations